American Kenpo Karate: Syllabus

 Depending on the school, there are different requirements per belt.
 Parker's IKKA schools used a 24-techniques-per-belt syllabus, but some schools today have adopted a 16–20–24 technique syllabus as their standard.
 The 24-24-24 and 16–20–24 technique syllabuses contain the same techniques, but the latter groups them differently, with fewer techniques at lower belt levels and more total belt levels.

 In addition to self-defense techniques, Parker set specific criteria for proficiency at each level.
 The requirements include basics categorized by stances, blocks, parries, punches, strikes, finger techniques, kicks, and foot maneuvers.
 They also include specialized moves and methods, such as joint dislocations, chokes, take-downs, throws, and other grappling components.

 Beyond proficiency, a student's character and attitude can be analyzed as a significant consideration in the promotion to a new rank.
 Promotion after a third-degree black belt has more to do with contributions made back to the art, such as teaching and other great works of exploration.
-For example, a third-degree black belt who further explores defending against a knife and brings that knowledge back may be promoted for his excellent contributions.
+For example, a third-degree black belt who further explores defending against a knife and brings that knowledge back may be promoted for his (or her) excellent contributions.